Astrolabio11/Block-stacking/README.md

 # Block-stacking
-Block-stacking words with genetic algorithm
+Block-stacking words using a genetic algorithm.